majorleaguesoccer/refract/README.md

 The following options may be passed in when you create the server:

 * source - **required** `function(info)` - a function which returns a readable stream for the original image.
+* through - _optional_ `function(info)` - a function which returns a writeable stream that will be used to perform modifications after the resize/crop operations.
 * dest - _optional_ `function(info)` - a function which returns a writable stream to store the resized image.
 This is in addition to returning the resized image.
 * parse - _optional_ `function(path)` - overrides the default filename parsing logic to specify output image size.
 Must return an instance of `info`.
 * cacheDuration - _optional_ `Number` (default 2628000) - duration to set in the Cache-Control header for client caching duration.